Jim Carrey black comedy I Love You Phillip Morris may not get a US cinema release because it contains an explicit gay sex scene.

 Supporters of Pegah Emambakhsh who claimed she would be executed if she was deported back to her homeland, welcomed the Government's change of heart last night after their hard-fought, four-year campaign.

-grant a blanket exemption in such cases.
+prepared to grant a blanket exemption in such cases.
 A spokesman for the UK Border Agency said: We consider each case on its individual merits and, whenever someone needs our protection, we grant it.
-We constantly monitor the human rights situation in countries
+We constantly monitor the human rights

 Under Iran's strict Islamic laws, lesbians found guilty of sexual relations can be sentenced to 100 lashes, but for a third offence the punishment is execution.
 Ms Emambakhsh came to the UK after her partner was arrested and sentenced to death by